Eugene Chapter 13 Bankruptcy Lawyer

 Debt Relief And A Chance To Keep Assets

-Chapter 13 personal bankruptcy, known as a wage earner repayment plan, allows the person filing to reorganize his or her debt and make a monthly payment to a case trustee for a period of 36 to 60 months.
-This monthly payment can be used to satisfy numerous creditors that are owed money.
+Chapter 13 personal bankruptcy, known as a wage earner repayment plan, allows the person filing to reorganize his or her debt and make a monthly payment to a case trustee for 36 to 60 months.
+This monthly payment can be used to satisfy numerous creditors.

 If you are in debt that you cannot afford to pay off, Chapter 13 may be appropriate for you.
-Many people file under Chapter 13 because they do not qualify for Chapter 7 or because they want to keep certain assets that they couldn't keep in Chapter 7.
-Some families and businesses use Chapter 13 in order to keep their home or car while dealing with credit card debt and other unsecured debt.
+Many people file under Chapter 13 because they do not qualify for Chapter 7 or because they want to keep certain assets that they could not keep in Chapter 7.
+Some families and businesses use Chapter 13 to keep homes or cars while dealing with credit card debt and other unsecured debt.

 What About Foreclosure Or Repossession?

-In contrast to Chapter 7, a Chapter 13 bankruptcy can stop a house foreclosure or auto repossession, if filed before these events happen.
-To protect your home or your auto, you must file your Chapter 13 bankruptcy case before the date set for foreclosure or before your auto has been repossessed.
+In contrast to Chapter 7, Chapter 13 bankruptcy can stop a house foreclosure or auto repossession.
+To protect your home or auto, you must file your Chapter 13 bankruptcy case before the date set for foreclosure or before your auto has been repossessed.